Another brick in the wall

-Who hasn't dined at least once in a '80s Chinese restaurant that carried the name 'The Great Wall'?
-At least you've been at one for a take-away.
+Who has not dined at least once in a '80s Chinese restaurant that carried the name 'The Great Wall'?
+At least you have been at one for a take-away.
 Yes, you do!
 Besides the big orange and white goldfish, of course also a painting of the magnificant wall gliding through remote mountains of the Chinese Empire.
-And the privileged among the readers of this blog post who have travelled to China, might even have gazed at the beauty of this 6,000km long wall in real life.
-We are, however, not sure tourists will do the same in 500 years from now at the walls and fences of, let’s say, Hungary.
+And, the privileged among the readers of this blog post who have travelled to China, might even have gazed at the beauty of this 6,000km long wall in real life.
+We are, however, not sure tourists will do the same in 500 years from now at the walls and fences of, lets say, Hungary.

 But what if we look at the historic walls in Western Europe?
 The first observation must be that walls are almost as old as mankind.
 Better, they are part of civilization.
 Furthermore, we cannot ignore the conclusion that the Italians are (also) the godfathers of modern defensive walls.
 And maybe they still are...

 There is an additional advantage or lesson by doing this short exercise.
 It turnes out several long-distance hiking trails have been developed along several of these ancient and once deterring walls.
 Yes, defensive walls capture our imagination, past and present!
 From Great Wall to great walk.